ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

-## Increase boot volume capacity in the UI
+## Increase boot volume capacity in the console
 {: #resize-vpc-boot-volumes-ui}
 {: ui}

 Increase boot volume capacity for new or existing instances in the console.
 For existing instances, you can increase the boot volume capacity by selecting a boot volume from the list of Block Storage volumes.

-### Increase boot volume capacity during instance provisioning in the UI
+### Increase boot volume capacity during instance provisioning in the console
 {: #resize-boot-vol-new-instance-ui}

 When you create an instance from either a stock or custom image, you can increase the size of the boot volume.
 For example, a stock image would show 100 GB by default.
 You can modify the size up to 250 GB.
-For more information about creating virtual server instances, see [Creating virtual server instances in the UI](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui).
+For more information about creating virtual server instances, see [Creating virtual server instances in the console](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui).

 You can also specify a larger boot volume capacity when you create an instance template.
 For more information, see [Creating an instance template](/docs/vpc?topic=vpc-creating-auto-scale-instance-group&interface=ui#creating-instance-template).

-### Increase boot volume capacity from the list of Block Storage volumes in the UI
+### Increase boot volume capacity from the list of Block Storage volumes in the console
 {: #resize-boot-vol-list-ui}

 For an existing instance, you can increase its boot volume capacity by selecting it from the list of Block Storage volumes.